Everything You Need to Know About VA Home Appraisals

 VA Home Loan Appraisal Requirements

-As mentioned above, the VA requires every property purchased with a VA loan to meet its MPRs.
+The VA requires every property purchased with a VA loan to meet its MPRs.
 These VA home loan appraisal requirements exist to ensure the home is safe to occupy, structurally sound, and sanitary.
-VA appraisers assess the basic livability and functional systems of the home, and also inspect for potential hazards such as mold, lead-based paint, or drainage issues that could compromise the home’s safety or integrity.
+VA appraisers assess the home’s basic livability and functional systems and inspect for potential hazards, such as mold, lead-based paint, or drainage issues that could compromise the home’s safety or integrity.

 If a home does not meet VA home loan appraisal requirements, the appraiser will note it as “subject to repairs.”
 This status indicates that the property requires repair before the loan can be closed.
 Buyers usually have three options.
 They can either ask the seller to complete the repairs, negotiate a lower price to offset the repair costs, or walk away from the deal if repairs aren’t possible.